Robinyo/serendipity-api/projects/spring-boot/docs/administrator/flowable.md

 #### Cannot load driver class: org.postgresql.Driver

 The Flowable UI application wars include the H2 database driver.
-If you want to use a different database then you need to update the war, for example:
+If you want to use a different [database](https://flowable.com/open-source/docs/bpmn/ch03-Configuration/#supported-databases) then you need to update each war file, for example:

 ```
 unzip flowable-idm.war